Does Hot Shower or Warm Bath Before Bed Help To Sleep Better?

 2. Chamomile

-It is a herb that is made from dried flowers.
+It is an herb that is made from dried flowers.
 Often soothing as a tea, Chamomile also helps reduce scars and marks on your skin.
 It is antibacterial and organic, so it comes across as an amazing cleansing product for your skin ailments.
 It reduces stress and gives you a youthful glow after you use it in a hot bath.

-3-4 tea bags of Chamomile with 1 cup of Epsom salt is enough to boost your spirit and relax your mind.
+3–4 tea bags of Chamomile with 1 cup of Epsom salt are enough to boost your spirit and relax your mind.
 Go on, fill the bath, set the temperature, and just soak in the goodness.

 woman bathrobe with hand water